Except for a BIG difference…

 Other high-quality learn-to-read programs with decodable readers are All About Reading and Logic of English.

-By the way, if you want to learn more about these programs, I recommend you check this article out!
+By the way, if you want to learn more about these literacy programs, I recommend you check this article out!

 Other readers you may have heard of (as they are extremely popular), but I personally haven’t loved…